globus/django-globus-portal-framework/docs/source/tutorial/search/configuring-fields.rst

           "fields": [
               # Several syntaxes are available for retrieving a field

-              # Fetch the field by name
+              # Fetch the field by name, where the name in the search index matches the name used in the template
               "title",

               # Calls a function with your search record as a parameter